Come for the whales, soak in the rest.

-The waters surrounding our five departure locations offer some of the most diverse whale and wildlife viewing on the west coast.
+The waters of the Salish Sea offer some of the most diverse whale and wildlife viewing on the west coast.
 Onboard each of our tours, an experienced naturalist helps identify all of the whales, wildlife, and rich history that this area holds.

 Humpback whales have one of the longest migrations of any whale, feeding in cooler waters and giving birth to their calves in warmer climates.
 While humpback sightings in the Strait of Juan de Fuca were once a rare event, the "Humpback Comeback" of the last decade has allowed for numerous sightings of humpback whales throughout much of the year.

 Often when a bait ball forms, a minke whale isn’t too far away!
 Sometimes we see them lunge feed right through the middle, taking in all the bait fish and an occasional sea bird!
-Fun fact: minke whales are found in all oceans of the word, yet they’re one of the least studied whales in the world.
+Minke whales are among the most abundant and widely-distributed whales in the world, yet they remain largely a mystery due to their shy nature and fast speeds!

 Gray whales currently hold the record for the longest migration of any mammal.
 They are commonly seen from March through May around the south end of Whidbey Island and the Saratoga Passage area, but can sometimes be spotted in the Salish Sea in the summer months.
 Puget Sound is one of the few places on earth where people can actually witness gray whales feeding.

 Pacific Northwest Wildlife

-The waters surrounding our four departure locations offer some of the most diverse whale and wildlife viewing on the west coast.
+The waters the San Juan Islands offers some of the most diverse whale and wildlife viewing on the west coast.
 Onboard each of our tours, an experienced naturalist helps identify all of the whales, wildlife, and rich history that this area holds.